mapleque/ourtest/README.md

         default_op_properties:{ // all optional properties deafault value could be change here }
     },
-    context:{ // declare your context during running case, then you can use it directly in case code and it will be independence between cases
+    context:{ // declare your context during running case, then you can use it directly in op code and it will be independence between cases
     }
 }
 ```